 Sesame oil, to taste (start with one tablespoon)

 1 scallion, for garnish

-Boil some water and drop in one or two clumps of wonton noodles, scattering them as you go.
-Cook until al dente (I think about 5 minutes, but I didn’t really check!).
+Drop in one or two clumps of wonton noodles into boiling water, scattering them as you go.
+Cook for 1 minute (or 2 if frozen)—basically just until the noodles are warm and pliant.
 Make sure to reserve some pasta water!

-Meanwhile, mix peanut butter, soy sauce, and sesame oil in a bowl with chopsticks, tasting to obtain a good balance of flavors.
+Meanwhile, mix peanut butter, soy sauce, and sesame oil in a bowl, tasting until you find a good balance of flavors.
 When the noodles are done, scoop them up and plop them into the bowl, then ladle a spoonful of pasta water in to make the sauce more runny.
 Personally, I prefer an almost soup-like sauce to complement the soft, absorbent noodles.
 Mix thoroughly and garnish with chopped up scallions.
-Ban mian is traditionally a lunch food, but I’d be willing to bet that it’d be amazing at 4 in the morning after a few too many beers, too.
+Ban mian is traditionally a lunch food, but it’s an easy snack at 4 in the morning, too.